roobie/Filish/README.md

 # Filish
 Simple Windows utility to compute hash checksums for files and check them using the Windows Explorer context menu

 ![Image of Filish](https://raw.githubusercontent.com/roobie/Filish/master/assets/filish.PNG)

+## "Installing"

+1. [Download](https://github.com/roobie/Filish/releases) a release, and unzip it.
+2. Put the `Filish` folder in `C:\Program Files\`
+3. Import the `.reg` file (adds two entries in the Windows Explorer context menu)
+4. Done.

 ## Building

-use lazbuild or build from lazarus directly.
+use `lazbuild` or build from lazarus directly.

 ## API